 These reports are due by June 30 each year; the formal report form will be sent to you in the April/May time frame with a request to complete and submit it.

 The information from member annual reports will be aggregated in the annual report submitted to NSF; the report will be placed on this website for the benefit of members throughout the Network.

 The benefit to you as a member is that the information you collect for your annual report will be useful in evaluating the impact of your program.

 In the annual report form, you are asked for basic data on your café events, attendance, and demographics.
 You are also asked a few questions about your interactions with the Network members and any big successes and struggles you might have had this past year.

 You will be well served by developing a draft of what will become the final report via additions throughout the café season.

-A good way to collect some of the basic data requested is by having each teen attendee fill out registration and comment cards that each Café session.
+A good way to collect some of the basic data requested is by having each teen attendee register and complete an Emergency Response form, and fill out a comment cards each café session.
 Registration cards can be used to gather contact information of attendees, get grade level and school information to determine where advertising is working, and show the frequency of attendance of any one person.

 Example registration and comment cards can be found in the Getting Started Toolkit in the Resources section of the Network website.
 These cards can be customized to collect the full range of information a program wishes.